Elopement vendors: how to find them, who to book, and when

 That being said, from what I’ve seen, you’ve got a wee bit more wiggle room.
-Most of my couples book me the same year, anywhere from 1-9 months out.
-I know several traditional wedding photographers, on the other hand, who are booking 1-2 years out in some cases.
+Most of my couples book me the same year, anywhere from 1-9 months out, but more time is never a bad thing!!

 I hoped this helped with any vendor confusion you may have had!

 If you have no idea what I’m talking about and want to learn more about elopements, click here.
 If you want to talk to me about your elopement–either for booking, more info, whatever–you can reach me here!
 Can’t wait to meet you xx